rsodre/ofxFakam/README.markdown

 You should see a lot of warnings on the Console, please ignore them.

 Being "always on", I don't really know if Fakam is eternally consuming CPU or looping endlessly trying to connect to a stream.
 Maybe the warnings come from there.

-If you want to help, I can share the component sources.
-Just ask for it.